Tito4567/Shooter/README.md

 12/17/18
 I copied image files to Shooter.
 This will allow me to export the file.
 So far it's not working.

+12/23/2018
+I was able to resize the back ground image for varying screen sizes